jannelledingal/LCM-and-Tower-of-Hanoi/README.md

 ---

-## Problem 2 – Bubble Sort with Step-by-Step Comparison
+## Problem 2: Sorting with Step-by-Step Output
 **File:** `problem2.py`

-This program implements **Bubble Sort** with detailed logs showing each comparison and swap.
+The second program demonstrates sorting using **Bubble Sort**.
-- The user enters numbers separated by spaces.
+- The user inputs a list of numbers.
-- The program compares items pair by pair, swapping when necessary.
-- It prints each iteration until the list is sorted.
+- The program shows each comparison, swap, and iteration until the list is sorted.

-This helps visualize how Bubble Sort works step by step.
+**Sample Output 1:**

-**Sample Run:**
+**Sample Output 2:**